 Based on the recent court ruling in Taylor v Huerta, recreational/hobbyist fliers are “exempted” from a Remote Identification rule by Section 336, a provision of the 2012 FAA Reauthorization Act which was originally intended to protect traditional model aircraft hobbyists.

 Your colleagues are well aware of this issue.
 In the recent Transportation and Infrastructure Hearing on Aviation Safety, Subcommittee Ranking Member Rick Larsen asked whether recreational use of drones should really be unregulated, as use grows exponentially.
 In his opening remarks, Full Committee Ranking Member Peter DeFazio stated: “Congress, rather stupidly, adopted an amendment in the FAA bill restricting the FAA regulation of drones flown by recreational users….now there are hundreds of thousands of these things out there with people who have been interfering with firefighting, they’ve flown one into a helicopter, had many near misses with jetliners…so we’ve got to change that and we’ve got to get a handle on these recreational drones.”

-As the FAA must be reauthorized or extended by the end of March 2018, I am asking you to work with the appropriate committees to rewrite 336 so that the recreational/hobbyist fliers are governed by the same rule set as the commercial UAS pilots which is Part 107.
+As the FAA must be reauthorized or extended by the end of September 2018, I am asking you to work with the appropriate committees to rewrite 336 so that the FAA can set standards for recreational/hobbyist fliers.

-To enable the industry to achieve its economic potential, we need a consistent, skills-based regulatory program that is uniformly applied to anyone who flies a drone.
+To enable the industry to achieve its economic potential and address the concerns of the agencies charged with our security, we need a consistent, skills-based regulatory program that can be uniformly applied to anyone who flies a drone.